-If they do not have it, for example they have lost it or were not employed immediately before starting with you, then you will have to collect the details separately (usually by asking them to fill in a Starter Checklist) and ask them about their employment situation before they joined you – this may be their first job since leaving school or they may have another job which they plan on keeping at the same time as working for you.
+If they do not have it, for example they have lost it, were not employed immediately before starting with you, or are still to receive it from their previous employer, then you will have to collect the details separately (usually by asking them to fill in a Starter Checklist) and ask them about their employment situation before they joined you – this may be their first job since leaving school or they may have another job which they plan on keeping at the same time as working for you.

 We explain more about this on our dedicated page looking at the starter procedure.

 If you have more than one employee, it may be useful for your records to use some kind of numbering system – your first employee could be “1” and a second one “2” and so on.
 This may help to assist with identifying your employee.

 Where used, your employee's payroll ID should appear on any ‘HMRC output’, that is tax coding notices, SL1s and SL2s (student loan start and stop notices) etc. While it is not essential that you assign a payroll ID for your employee and/or complete such a field, where you do, the ID must be unique.
 So always use a different payroll ID each time you employ someone, otherwise you could create a duplicate record within HMRC’s systems.
 Even if you take on someone who has previously worked for you, you should give them a new payroll ID.

 How often should I pay my new employee?